clarkmcc/go-hubspot/generated/v3/authors/docs/AttachToLangPrimaryRequestVNext.md

 ### NewAttachToLangPrimaryRequestVNext

-`func NewAttachToLangPrimaryRequestVNext(id string, language string, primaryId string, ) *AttachToLangPrimaryRequestVNext`
+`func NewAttachToLangPrimaryRequestVNext(language string, id string, primaryId string, ) *AttachToLangPrimaryRequestVNext`

 NewAttachToLangPrimaryRequestVNext instantiates a new AttachToLangPrimaryRequestVNext object This constructor will assign default values to properties that have it defined,